Swedish Wood Swedish Wood

 • Privacy policy

 Swedish Wood represents the Swedish sawmill industry and is part of the Swedish Forest Industries Federation.
-In addition, Swedish Wood represents the Swedish glulam and packaging industries, and collaborates closely with Swedish builders’ merchants and wholesalers of wood products.”
+Swedish Wood represents the Swedish glulam, CLT and packaging industries, and collaborates closely with Swedish builders’ merchants and wholesalers of wood products.

 Swedish Wood